 - The 61.5% tax is 10 times what Ontario wineries pay - Beer is taxed by the litre, and spirits are taxed by the list price.
-This means that distilleries pay more tax on aged products that require a higher list price, but breweries do not - Craft breweries and large breweries are taxed at different rates, whereas craft distilleries and large distilleries do not enjoy the same distinction markup for the LCBO that was previously in place.
+This means that distilleries pay more tax on aged products that require a higher list price, but breweries do not - Craft breweries and large breweries are taxed at different rates, whereas craft distilleries and large distilleries do not enjoy the same distinction

+When Bill 70 was released in November 2016 and passed third reading on December 8th, distilleries saw a 61.5% tax on the retail price of their product.
+The tax replaces the 139.7% markup for the LCBO that was previously in place.
 So it could be argued that Ontario is opening the door halfway.
 There have also been comments around distillers now being able to distribute directly to bars and restaurants under Bill 70, but the plan on how that will work and be governed has not been revealed.
 As it stands now, craft distillers must sell their product to the LCBO.
 The LCBO then sells the craft product to the licensee (bar or restaurant).